toolleeo/cli-apps/README.md

 ## <a name="text-processing"></a>Text processing

-* [alex](https://github.com/wooorm/alex) - Catch insensitive, inconsiderate writing, by finding gender favoring, polarizing, race related, or other unequal phrasing in text.
+* [alex](https://github.com/get-alex/alex) - Catch insensitive, inconsiderate writing, by finding gender favoring, polarizing, race related, or other unequal phrasing in text.
 * [amber](https://github.com/dalance/amber) - Code search / replace tool.
 * [anew](https://github.com/tomnomnom/anew) - Tool for adding new lines to files, skipping duplicates.
 * [as-tree](https://github.com/jez/as-tree) - Print a list of paths as a tree of paths.
 * [brok](https://github.com/smallhadroncollider/brok) - Find broken links in text documents.
-* [ccat](https://github.com/jingweno/ccat) - A `cat` command with colorized output.
+* [ccat](https://github.com/owenthereal/ccat) - A `cat` command with colorized output.
 * [choose](https://github.com/jagprog5/choose) - NCurses based token selector with a nice terminal user interface for selecting tokens.
 Selecting a line from the bash history is only one of its use cases.
+* [csv-diff](https://github.com/simonw/csv-diff) - Python CLI tool and library for diffing CSV and JSON files
 * [deadlink](https://github.com/nschloe/deadlink) - Parses text files for HTTP URLs and checks if they are still valid.
 Good to use on markdown documentation files.
 * [delta](https://github.com/dandavison/delta) - A syntax-highlighter for git and diff output.
 * [detect-indent-cli](https://github.com/sindresorhus/detect-indent-cli) - Detect the indentation of code.